 Management is responsible for the other information.
-The other information comprises the information included in the Annual Report, but does not include the consolidated financial statements and our auditors' report thereon.
-We obtained Directors' Report prior to the date of our auditors' report, and we expect to obtain the remaining sections of the Annual Report after the date of the auditors' report.
+The other information comprises the information included in the Integrated Annual Report (including Directors' Report), but does not include the consolidated financial statements and our auditors' report thereon.
+We obtained the Directors' Report prior to the date of our auditors' report, and we expect to obtain the remaining Integrated Annual Report after the date of auditor's report.

-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-If, based on the work we have performed on the other information that we obtained prior to the date of this auditors' report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed on the other information that we have obtained prior to the date of this auditors' report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.